Lalit-Hire110/ChatREL/README.md

 > ⚠️ **Security note:**
 > Do **NOT** commit secrets (API keys, tokens, `.env`) to GitHub.
 > Use environment variables or a local `.env` file (added to `.gitignore`).
+> HuggingFace API key from this code base is "expiered"
 ---

 ## Table of Contents